 Oxycodone and its metabolites are excreted primarily via the kidney.
-The amounts measured Oxycodole and its metabolics are excreted primary via the kniley.
-The announs measured in the urine have been reported as follows: free oxycodone up to 19%; conjugated oxycodone up to 50%; free oxymorphone 0%; conjugated oxymorphone < 14%; both free and conjugated noroxycodone have been found in the urine but not quantified.
-The total plasma clearand 0.8 L/min for adults
+The amounts measured in the urine have been reported as follows: free oxycodone up to 19%; conjugated oxycodone up to 50%; free oxymorphone 0%; conjugated oxymorphone < 14%; both free and conjugated noroxycodone have been found in the urine but not quantified.
+The total plasma clearance was 0.8 L/min for adults.
+Apparent elimination half-life of oxycodone following the administration of oxycodone is approximately 4 hours.